ANY-GameDev/BrickBreaker/README.md

 For game objects we have 3 walls (left, right and top) with box collider to set boundries for the ball and the player. ground which is similar to the walls but it is a trigger and tagged as ground.
 When the ball hit the ground, the trigger resets the ball position to the paddle, set its velocity to zero and decrease 1 life point.
 The [ball](/Assets/Scripts/BallScript.cs) has circle collider and a rigidbody.
 We added Phisics material to make it bouncy and set gravity to zero.
-The player paddle has rigid body and box collider and gravity set to zero.
+The player's [paddle](/Assets/Scripts/PadMovement.cs) has rigid body and box collider and gravity set to zero.
 Of course there are bricks.
 They are prefabs.
-Last but not least we have game manager to manage the UI and the game progress.
+Last but not least we have game manager[game manager](/Assets/Scripts/GameManager.cs) to manage the UI and the game progress.

 At the start of each level and every time the ball hits the ground, the ball's position is set to be as the player's position plus an offset.
 Left mouse click will add force to the ball. colliding a brick will take 1 hitpoint to the brick. if it hitpoint equals to zero, it will be destroyed and the number of bricks will decrease, and number of points the brick worth will be added.
 We designed it so its easy to edit a brick and there is no need to enter the code for that.
 If the ball hits the ground and the players lives become zero, Game over panel will pop up for some pre defined delay time and restart the level.